Should you buy an Audi, a BMW or a Mercedes?

 The Mercedes range starts with the A-Class hatchback, before moving up through the B-Class MPV, the C-Class saloon, Coupe, Cabriolet and Estate, the E-Class saloon, Coupe, Cabriolet and Estate and on to the flagship Mercedes S-Class executive saloon, Coupe and Cabriolet – although note that these last two are significantly more expensive than the S-Class saloon.
 Sitting above all this is the hugely opulent, and eye-wateringly expensive, Mercedes-Maybach saloon, which is based on the S-Class and aims to challenge the likes of Rolls Royce and Bentley.

 Running roughly parallel to that core crop of cars are Mercedes’ SUV models.
-These can be identified by the ‘GL’ moniker and include the small(ish) GLA-Class, the mid-size GLC-Class and the larger GLE-Class.
+These can be identified by the ‘GL’ moniker and include the small(ish) GLA-Class, the mid-size GLB-Class and GLC-Class and the larger GLE-Class.
 Top of the SUV tree is an even larger seven-seat model known as the GLS-Class, as well as the rare (and expensive) G-Class – an enthusiast’s 4x4 that’s been in production since 1979 and is a bit like a posh (and more powerful) Land Rover Defender.

 In addition to these traditional SUVs, the GLC-Class Coupe and the GLE-Class Coupe are medium and large coupe-SUVs that aim to blend practicality with sleek looks.
-Further bodystyle blends can be found in pair of stylish four-door coupe-inspired saloons known as the CLA-Class and CLS-Class.
+Further bodystyle blends can be found in a pair of stylish four-door coupe-inspired saloons known as the CLA-Class and CLS-Class.

 Mercedes absorbed a tuning company called AMG in the 1990s, and today performance Mercedes are known as Mercedes-AMG models.
 The high-performance C-Class saloon, for example, is known as the AMG C63.
 There’s also a standalone performance car called the Mercedes-AMG GT, which rivals the Porsche 911.
 You can now buy a four-door coupe version of the GT called, imaginatively, the Mercedes-AMG GT 4 Door Coupe.
 Yet despite its name, it’s actually based on an E-Class saloon.